susanBuck/dwa15-spring2019/laravel/composer-mac.md

 sudo mkdir -p /usr/local/bin
 ```

-Once in `/usr/local/bin`, download and install `composer.phar`:
+Once in `/usr/local/bin`, run the following command to download the Composer installer and run it using php:

 ```bash
 $ curl -sS https://getcomposer.org/installer | sudo php
 ```

-What a .phar file is:
->> *The phar extension provides a way to put entire PHP applications into a single file called a &ldquo;phar&rdquo; (PHP Archive) for easy distribution and installation.* -[source](http://php.net/manual/en/intro.phar.php)

-After running the above command to download/install `composer.phar` you should see a message saying that Composer was successfully installed.
+After running the above command you should see a message saying that Composer was successfully installed:
 ```
 $ curl -sS https://getcomposer.org/installer | sudo php
 Password: